Every visitor to Istanbul wants to—and

 are many varieties of Bosphorus cruises:

-For only a few Turkish liras you can board a ferryboat in Europe at Eminönü, Kabataş or Beşiktaş and cruise across the Bosphorus to Asia: Üsküdar, Harem, Haydarpaşa or Kadıköy.
-The cruise takes as little as 25 minutes (one-way/single; an hour round-trip/return.)
+In 30 minutes or less, for only a few Turkish liras you can board a ferryboat in Europe at Eminönü, Kabataş or Beşiktaş and cruise across the Bosphorus to Asia: Üsküdar, Harem, Haydarpaşa or Kadıköy.
+The cruise takes as little as 10 minutes (one-way/single between Kabataş and Üsküdar on a Dentur Avrasya commuter ferry) to 1 hour (round-trip/return Şehir Hatları or TurYol ferry between the Golden Horn (Eminönü or Karaköy) and the Asian ports of Haydarpaşa or Kadıköy.)

-You'll get to see the domes and minarets of Old Istanbul, Leander's Tower (Kız Kulesi), the sprawling new districts of office towers, and the sweep of the Bosphorus to the north and the Sea of Marmara to the south.
+You'll get to see the domes and minarets of Old Istanbul, Leander's Tower (Kız Kulesi), the magnificent façade of Dolmabahçe Palace, the sprawling new districts of office towers, and the sweep of the Bosphorus to the north and the Sea of Marmara to the south.

 Several companies operate short Bosphorus cruises that take you part way up the Bosphorus and back down.
-They run frequently in warm weather, so it should be easy to find a date and time for your cruise:
+They run frequently in warm weather, so it should be easy to find a date and time that suits your plans.

 Bridge, then turn around and

-in a short time for a low price.
+in a short time for a reasonable price.
 More...

-A traditional Şehir Hatları ferryboat departs from the Eminönü ferryboat
+A traditional Şehir Hatları ferryboat departs the Eminönü